As U.S. Jews Cool To Israel, Evangelicals Flock There As Tourists

 Trump Administration To Present Economic Part Of Middle East Peace Plan

-For Sharon Litton of Shreveport, La., the most memorable moment of her 2018 tour was the opportunity to be re-baptized by immersion in the Jordan River, where Jesus himself is said to have been baptized.
+For Sharon Litton of Shreveport, La., the most memorable moment of her 2018 tour was the opportunity to be rebaptized by immersion in the Jordan River, where Jesus himself is said to have been baptized.

-"When that was offered to us, something inside of me said, 'You got to go,'" she says.
+"When that was offered to us, something inside of me said, 'You got to go,' " she says.
 "It was just so dear to me, to be able to get in the water and be baptized, in the same water that Jesus was.
 It was incredible."

 Controlled and curated

-The Holy Land tours may have the effect of deepening the visitors' Christian faith, according to Andy Cook, who says he has taken 22 trips to Israel.
+The Holy Land tours may have the effect of deepening the visitors' Christian faith, according to evangelical-tour leader Cook, who says he has taken 22 trips to Israel.

 "The location of all those Bible stories is always right where they're supposed to be," he says.
 "When people come home, they want to read more of their Bible.
 They've seen the locations, and they see the stories in the Bible as what they are, as history."

 It's not just the New Testament stories that come alive for the evangelical visitors.
-Many want to see the places mentioned in the Hebrew Bible, and tour packages that are custom-designed for evangelicals now include a larger share of those sites.
+Many want to see the places mentioned in the Hebrew Bible, and tour packages that are custom designed for evangelicals now include a larger share of those sites.

 Israeli authorities are especially eager to accommodate this interest in ancient Israel, according to Hummel, knowing that it supports their territorial claims.